 Block PSC-K, operated by Eni Myanmar, is located between the capital city of Nay Pyi Taw to the south and Mandalay to the north, in gas-thirsty fast developing areas of the country.

-The block is located some 500 km north of Yangon to the east of PSC-E (operated by Noble Oil) and PSC-G (operated by PTTEP), north of PSC-H (Pacific Hunt).
-The block lies mostly in hilly terrain, forests and agricultural land.
+The block, located some 500 km north of Yangon lies mostly in hilly terrain, forests and agricultural land.
 A gravity survey of 2,355 km was acquired by MOGE during 1971-1978.
-In addition, 26 km of 2D seismic was acquired by MOGE in 1981.
-MOGE carried out a regional surface geological and geochemical survey in 1998.
+MOGE also acquired 26 km of 2D seismic in 1981, as well as a regional surface geological and geochemical survey in 1998.

-The undrilled block was covered by a high-density gradiometry survey in 2016 – the first of this kind onshore Myanmar – and an extensive soil geochemical survey in 2020.
+ENI covered the undrilled block with a high-density airborne gradiometry survey in 2016 – the first of this kind onshore Myanmar – and an extensive soil geochemical survey in 2020.
 MPEP holds all the data.

 The Production Sharing Contract of Block PSC-K expired in January 2021.